-This project proposes that research be undertaken with industry to establish why in-house training is generally preferred to training provided by the VET sector.
-The PPM Pulp & Paper Manufacturing Industry Training Package is being used to guide in-house training, but employees cannot receive a qualification, unit or skill set because it hasn't been delivered by a registered training organisation.
-The PPM IRC, supported by the Secretariat, will conduct a workshop in the middle of 2019 with industry stakeholders to investigate low engagement levels with the training package.
-It will ascertain the extent to which industry utilises its infrastructure and quality assurance skills standards.
-Further research will be conducted as required and results will be communicated to the Department and AISC, possibly with the submission of one or more Cases for Change.
+This project proposes that research be undertaken with industry to establish why in-house training is generally preferred to the PPM Training Package.
+The PPM IRC, supported by the Secretariat, will conduct a workshop in the middle of 2019 with industry stakeholders to investigate low engagement levels with the training package, and to ascertain the extent to which industry utilises its infrastructure and quality assurance skills standards.
+Further research will be conducted as required, and results will be communicated to the Department and AISC, possibly with the submission of one or more cases for change.